-- Evaluation of multithreaded implementations: We conducted thorough testing and evaluation of two multithreaded implementations (basic and strip-mining) of the WZ factorization on multicore CPUs.
+ducted thorough testing and evaluation of two multithreaded implementations (basic and strip-mining) of the WZ factorization on multicore CPUs.
 This investigation spans the utilization of three compilers-GCC, Intel Compiler ICC, and its latest iteration, OneAPI.
-Additionally, it is conducted on three different computing platforms: Intel Xeon Gold, Intel Xeon Platinum, and AMD EPYC. - Compiler sensitivity to frequency changes: Our analysis reveals nuanced variations in the reactions of each compiler to frequency changes.
+Additionally, it is conducted on three different computing platforms: Intel Xeon Gold, Intel Xeon Platinum, and AMD EPYC.

+• Compiler Sensitivity to Frequency Changes: Our analysis reveals nuanced variations in the reactions of each compiler to frequency changes.
 These differences manifest in discernible impacts on overall performance and energy consumption during the execution of the WZ factorization algorithm.